 Where the decision about the outcome of the Section 47 Enquiry is disputed:

 Where Children's social care have concluded that an initial child protection conference is not required but professionals in other agencies remain seriously concerned about the safety of a child, these professionals should seek further discussion with the social worker, their manager and/or the nominated safeguarding children adviser.
 The concerns, discussion and any agreements made should be recorded in each agency's files.

 If concerns remain, the professional should discuss with a designated/named/lead person or senior manager in their agency and the agency may formally request that Children's social care convene an initial child protection conference.
 Children's social care should convene a conference where one or more professionals, supported by a senior manager/named or designated professional requests one.

-If the matter remains unresolved the Conflict Resolution Policy should be used.
+If the matter remains unresolved the Resolving Multi-Agency Disagreements and Escalation Policy should be used.

 11. Timescales for Section 47 Enquiries

 From when Children's social care receive a referral or identify a concern of risk of significant harm to a child: